-- Function (that is, what practical purpose the fencing will serve)
+- Function (what practical purpose the fencing will serve)

-Fortunately, sometimes there is a happy marriage between form and function.
-But such is not always the case.
+Sometimes, there is a happy marriage between form and function, but such is not always the case.
 For instance, chain-link fencing and other metal products often make for superior security fences.
 Therefore, if the intended function of your fencing is security, you may have to choose between form and function: the style of your house may cry out for a wooden fence, but security concerns may convince you to go with the metal.

-In choosing between types of wooden fences, consider their potential for compatibility both with your house style and with your landscape-design style.
-For instance:
+In choosing between types of wooden fences, consider their potential for compatibility both with your house style and with your landscape-design style:

 - Split-rail wood fences and other wood fence designs marked by rough and rugged posts and rails have long been a favorite with:

 - Landscape designs with a Southwestern theme (U.S.)

 - Picket-style fencing seems a natural fit for: